** TINS of TASTE MUSEUM ** within the NationalBreadMuseum.org

 There's one internet source (https://www.ankerstein.org/html/CO.HTM) that is a history of F. Ad.
 Richter's life - born in Germany in 1846, to a dad who was a master baker.
 As Richter went through life, he had a slew of businesses & his share of ups & downs.
 And in that biographical history of his life, there are only three mentions of Lebkuchen:

-1) His Lebkuchen factory in Nuremberg became the quality manufacturer of
+1) His Lebkuchen factory in Nuremberg became the quality manufacturer of cookies and cakes in Germany;

 2) Richter was famous for the best chocolate (also cocoa and hard candy) in Germany;

-3) Nuremberg (Lebkuchen and cookie factory, 1884 - 1913; now part of
+3) Nuremberg (Lebkuchen and cookie factory, 1884 - 1913; eventually became part of Schöller Ice Cream);

 When he died Dec.
 25, 1910, he was one of the ten richest men in Germany.
-But within ten years his heirs were broke.
+But within ten years his heirs were broke!

 Around the very edge of the lid, upper half: